What is insurance?

 What is term life insurance?

 Term insurance is a type of policy that you pay and renew for a specific period (the “term”), typically yearly.
-Should you pass away or if you suffer total and permanent disability while the policy is active, a tax-free payment will be given to your beneficiaries.
+Should you pass away or if you suffer total and permanent disability while the policy is active, a tax-free payment will be given to you or your beneficiaries.
 You may also opt to change your term policies to permanent policies in the future.

 What is whole life insurance?

 Whole life insurance covers you throughout your whole life.
-Some plans come with investment, and some lets you pay for a limited time and then never again.
+Some plans can build cash value over time and some lets you pay for a limited time and then never again.
 Similar to term life, whole life insurance gives your beneficiaries tax-free payment upon your death or total and permanent disability during the coverage term of the policy.

 What is endowment insurance?

 Endowment insurance provides both a protection and a savings element, which enables the policyholder to fund their children’s education or save for retirement.
 A guaranteed amount will be payable if the policyholder survives to the end of the policy term or once the policy reaches its “maturity date.”
 The sum assured is paid to the beneficiaries in the event of premature death of the life assured.